XBraid/xbraid/docs/Introduction.md

 their application.
 Every new application has its own issues to address and this will help us to improve both the algorithm and the software.

+For support, please email `xbraid-support@llnl.gov`.
+This email address automically interfaces with our issue tracker and notifies all developers of the pending support request.

 # Overview of the XBraid Algorithm {#braidoverview}

 The goal of XBraid is to solve a problem faster than a traditional time